 The Women’s Charter is an accreditation scheme based in the London borough of Southwark that has gained traction in recent years, with over 60 venues signed up.
 When they sign up, venues commit to the requirements of the Women’s Charter.
 Namely that they will: prominently display anti- harassment posters (Good Night Out); ensure that front of house staff have received training to ensure women’s safety; take reports of harassment seriously; take steps to support those who do report and finally, make sure that women leave the venue in a safe manner.

 Reclaim the Night is a national campaign that was originally started by London Feminist Network, though nights are carried out throughout the country.
 Reclaim the Night is an affirmational movement for women to reclaim their place – and their right to feel safe – within public space, particularly at night.
 These marches have been going on in Bristol for years and are largely sustained by the growing student community.
 Both The University of West England and The University of Bristol’s student unions joined forces in 2016 to run the night.
-In conjunction with Reclaim the Night, and to continue their great work The University of Bristol’s Student Union has developed an interactive map on which students can drop pins where they feel safe on a night out, you can add to it here.

 Elsewhere in the UK schemes like ‘Ask for Angela’ have received widespread media coverage, and indicate a growing awareness of the problems women face, and how those problems can be dealt with.
 This is an initiative set up with businesses in the night time economy throughout the UK, to promote women’s safety.
 ‘Ask for Angela’ is a code women can use to indicate that they are in an uncomfortable or unsafe situation and that they require assistance.
 They can use it at the bar and will be helped by staff to get a cab safely and inconspicuously.
 Similarly, both Girls Against and Safe Gigs for Women work throughout the country to stop harassment at gigs by linking up with bands, venues and gig goers and asking them to both identify and challenge sexual harassment.